 “Coupon” refers to a periodic interest payment.
 “Zero-coupon” means there are no interest payments.

-One drawback is that zero-coupon CDs are usually long-term investments, and you take on considerable interest-rate risk.
-If interest rates rise during the 10-year term in question, you’ll be on the losing end of that deal.
+One drawback is that zero-coupon CDs are usually long-term investments, and you take on considerable interest rate risk.
+If interest rates rise during the 10-year term, you’ll be on the losing end of that deal.

-Just as with the zero-coupon CD, the bank is shifting interest-rate risk on to your shoulders.
+Just as with the zero-coupon CD, the bank is shifting interest rate risk to you.
 If it issues a five-year CD at 3 percent and six months later rates drop by a full percent, the bank will drop its rate as well.
-It’ll now be paying 2 percent on the five-year CD you originally got at 3 percent.
+It will now be paying 2 percent on the five-year CD you originally got at 3 percent.

 The bank can call, or take back, your CD and reissue it at the lower 2 percent.
 You’ll receive your full principal and interest earned.
 But you’re stuck reinvesting your money at lower rates.